 LQGs must maintain a training program for facility personnel as described below:

-- Facility personnel must successfully complete a program of classroom or on the job instruction that teaches them to perform their duties in a way that ensures the facility's compliance with the requirements of these regulations.
+- Facility personnel must successfully complete a program of classroom instruction, online training (e.g., computer-based or electronic), or on-the-job training that teaches them to perform their duties in a way that ensures compliance with the Vermont Hazardous Waste Management Regulations.

 - This program must be directed by a person trained in hazardous waste management procedures and must include instruction which teaches facility personnel hazardous waste management procedures (including contingency plan implementation) relevant to the positions in which they are employed.